 A cluster approach has been adopted to ensure optimum utilisation of Sewage Treatment Plants.
 41 Clusters have been identified and grouped in such a way that all collection points are situated approximately at a radius of 5-10 km from the designated Sewage Treatment Plants (STP), of which, 21 Clusters have been firmed up.
 Urban and Rural Local Bodies situated in and around these clusters are also decanting the faecal sludge in these Sewage Treatment Plants.
 Clustering of adjacent Urban and Rural Local Bodies in and around the balance STPs is being explored.

 Enumeration of existing Septic Tanks and establishment of decanting facilities in the functioning STPs are in progress.
 So far, in Corporations and Municipalities, Sewage is being collected from septic tanks, carried through lorries registered with ULBs are permitted to decant into nearby Sewage treatment plants and get treated there.

-Under IUDM scheme, 49 number of Feacal Sludge treatment plant (Municipalities having below 50000 Population) has been sanctioned and the works are in various stages of implementation.
+46 number of Feacal Sludge treatment plant has been sanctioned and the works are completed in 9 ULBs and others are in various stages of implementation.